Vishal73040/BotBrowser/profiles/README.md

-# BotBrowser Profiles
+# BotBrowser Research Profiles

+**Academic Research Framework for Browser Environment Simulation**

-In BotBrowser, everything starts with a profile.
-Your stealth, reliability, and success depend on it.
+In BotBrowser, everything starts with a profile for controlled research environments.
+Research consistency and compatibility depend on proper profile configuration.

 ## What Are Profiles?